Return to Mole Menu

 the formula of a compound expressed as the smallest possible whole-number ratio of subscripts of the elements in the formula

-Contrast the above definition to this one for "molecular formula:"
+Associated with the empirical formula definition is the one for "molecular formula:"

 the formula of a compound in which the subscripts give the actual number of each element in the formula